Jiemas/CSE115A_Project/frontend/README.md

-# Deep Space Network (DSN) Application Dashboard
+# Rapid Review

-Welcome to behind the scenes of the DSN Application Dashboard!
+Welcome to the frontend of Rapid Review!
 This frontend application is built with [React](https://reactjs.org/) and [MUI](https://mui.com/).